If you’d want to build a career as a lawyer, physician, or engineer, you’d have to go to college, right?

-Depending on your industry, there are a range of different events you can assist in, over a year.
-Make sure to assist at people with at least one of them, especially to the parties - informal places work best to connect with people in a deeper level.
+Depending on your industry, there is a range of different events you can assist in, over a year.
+Make sure to assist at people with at least one of them, especially to the parties - informal places work best to connect with people on a deeper level.

 Last but not least, credibility.

 Every successful career is built with credibility - when people don’t trust you, all your business success would be of no use.